Remusmt/helloworld/README.md

 # helloworld
-Learning Github this is how we start
+Learning Github this is how we start git